By Mayo Clinic Staff

 Pancreatic cysts are saclike pockets of fluid on or in your pancreas, a large organ behind the stomach that produces hormones and enzymes that help digest food.

 Most pancreatic cysts aren't cancerous, and many don't cause symptoms.
 They're typically found during imaging testing for another problem.
 Some are actually noncancerous (benign) pockets of fluids lined with scar or inflammatory tissue, not the type of cells found in true cysts (pseudocysts).

 But some pancreatic cysts can be or can become cancerous.
 Your doctor might take a sample of the pancreatic cyst fluid to determine if cancer cells are present.
 Or your doctor might recommend monitoring a cyst over time for changes that indicate cancer.

-You may not experience any symptoms from pancreatic cysts, including pseudocysts.
-Pancreatic cysts are often found when imaging tests of the stomach area (abdomen) are done for another reason.
+You may not have symptoms from pancreatic cysts, which are often found when imaging tests of the abdomen are done for another reason.

 When signs or symptoms of pancreatic cysts do occur, they typically include:

 - Persistent abdominal pain, which may radiate to your back